 If you and your spouse come to an agreement on your property division, the court does not need to intervene.
 However, if you can only come to a partial agreement on your property and belongings, the court will have the final say.
 An experienced attorney is necessary in these cases in order to advocate on your behalf.

-Our Albany attorneys do their best to negotiate fair out-of-court property distribution settlements for our clients.
+Our Albany property division attorneys do their best to negotiate fair out-of-court property distribution settlements for our clients.
 When you work with our firm, we’ll build divorce strategies that focus on your personal goals and unique circumstances.
 For example, while mediation is often beneficial during property distribution negotiations, it’s not always in your best interest.
 We’ll always take the time necessary to understand your case and priorities, and use these as the foundation of everything we do.

 Defining Equitable Property in Albany